-The FIC regulation required the European Commission to prepare reports on the feasibility of introducing mandatory origin labeling for dairy products, "minor" meats, unprocessed products and single ingredient products.
-The reports are available on DG SANTE's website http://ec.europa.eu/food/safety/labelling nutrition/labelling legislation/index en.htm.
+The FIC regulation required the European Commission to prepare reports on the feasibility of introducing mandatory COOL for dairy products, "minor" meats, unprocessed products and single ingredient products.
+The reports are available on DG SANTE's website http://ec.europa.eu/food/safety/labelling_nutrition/labelling_legislation/index_en.htm.

-On May 29, 2018, the European Commission published Implementing Regulation 2018/775, which introduced mandatory dual origin labeling when a country of origin is given or visually implied on the label of a food product but the origin is not the same as that of its primary ingredient.
+On May 29, 2018, the European Commission published Implementing Regulation 2018/775, which introduces mandatory dual origin labeling when a country of origin is given or visually implied on the label of a food product but the origin is not the same as that of its primary ingredient.
 Producers can simply state that the main ingredient does not originate from the country origin if the food or label is as "EU," "non-EU", the name of a third country or any other option listed in Article 2 of the Regulation.
-This Regulation entered into force on April 1, 2020.
-On January 30, 2020, the Commission adopted Notice C/2020/428 that aims to help actors of the food chain as well as the competent national authorities to better understand and correctly apply the provisions of Regulation (EU) No 1169/2011 related to the origin indication of the primary ingredient.
+This Regulation will enter into force on